Article written by fitness and health expert and longtime Clearly Filtered customer Tim Liu

 It might seem like a lot, but if you have a stainless steel or glass water bottle with the ounces labeled, just do the math and see how many of servings you’ll need per day.

 One easy trick to remind yourself to drink enough water is to tie several rubber bands around the bottom of your bottle.
 Take the Clearly Filtered Stainless Steel water bottle as an example.
-It holds 27oz of water.
-If you weigh 160 lbs., then you need at least 80oz, which is about three bottle-fulls.
+It holds 20oz of water.
+If you weigh 160 lbs., then you need at least 80oz, which is about four bottle-fulls.

-Wrap three rubber bands around your bottle and every time you finish a full serving, take one rubber band off.
+Wrap four rubber bands around your bottle and every time you finish a full serving, take one rubber band off.

 So, these have just been some basic recommendations that make it easy to stay hydrated in your day to day life.